 Profiles determine what objects (e.g. Employee, Document, Time off request, etc.) a user can see, edit, or process.
 There are 7 different predefined profiles you can use to manage the access rights of your employees.

 - HR Admin

 To learn more about what the permissions are for each profile, visit this article.

-- Check out this video about profiles and permissions for a more detailed explanation and visualisation!
+Also, check out this video about profiles and permissions for a more detailed explanation and visualization!

 TABLE OF CONTENTS

 In case none of the standard profiles match your employees' accessibility rights, you can create a custom profile and define the access rights for it.